Custom Claim

 -

-Dynamic Claims Logic Supports complex logic using JavaScript (Node.js), including conditional rules, external API calls, and custom computations.
+Dynamic Claims Logic (Script-Based) Supports complex logic using JavaScript (Node.js), including conditional rules, external API calls, and custom computations.

 -

 Claims Injected at Token Generation Time Custom claims are evaluated and included at the final stage of token generation, ensuring up-to-date and context-aware data.
+Custome claims can not modify the registered claims like: iss ,nbf, jti, exp, aud, amr etc, it can only add additional claims

 Configurations